UEFI/GPT-based hard drive partitions

 - The Windows partition must be formatted using the NTFS file format.

-- The Windows partition must have enough 10 GB of free space after the user has completed the Out Of Box Experience (OOBE).
+- The Windows partition must have 16 GB of free space after the user has completed the Out Of Box Experience (OOBE) and Automatic Maintenance has completed.

 Recovery tools partition**